Most folks know that chemotherapy drugs kill cancer cells AND healthy cells.

 - Head and neck

-A team of University of Arizona researchers has developed another targeted therapy for delivering cancer drugs inside gold-coated liposomes.
+A team of University of Arizona researchers has developed yet another targeted therapy for delivering cancer drugs using gold, this time sending drugs into the body through gold-coated liposomes.

-The invention was spearheaded by Dr Marek Romanowski, an associate professor of biomedical engineering in the University of Arizona (UA) College of Engineering in Tucson.
+The invention was spearheaded by Dr. Marek Romanowski, an associate professor of biomedical engineering at the University of Arizona (UA) College of Engineering in Tucson.

 Dr. Romanowski worked with graduate students Xenia Kachur and Sarah Leung to develop a method for gold-coated liposomes to deliver cancer drugs in controlled doses without harming healthy body cells.